Fish Hatchery Manager: Job Description & Career Info

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary earned by first-line supervisors of farming, fishing, and forestry workers was $43,660 as of May 2012.
-States with the highest-paid supervisors included Michigan, New York, and Wisconsin, with averages above $50,000.
-The BLS stated that a two percent decline in the number of positions for these managers was expected from 2012 to 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary earned by first-line supervisors of farming, fishing and forestry workers was $45,340 as of May 2015.
+BLS stated that an eight percent decline in the number of positions for these managers was expected from 2014 to 2024.

 Alternate Career Options